Various popular opera composers called Vienna home, so it’s no surprise to find one of the world’s most prestigious opera venues here as well.

 The Theater an der Wien tends to host short-run guest productions and only returned this century to the role of opera house, though it has a long and honourable operatic and musical history that predates even the Staatsoper.

-One or two of Vienna’s hidden delights surround the location.
+One or two of Vienna’s hidden delights surround the building.
 For example…

-- Go around the side of the building to find the famous Papagenotor.
-This gateway with motifs from The Magic Flute pays tribute to Emanuel Schikaneder, who wrote the opera’s libretto
+- Go around the side to find the famous Papagenotor.
+This gateway with motifs from The Magic Flute pays tribute to Emanuel Schikaneder, who wrote the libretto for Mozart’s opera and actually founded the theatre

 - Cross over the road from the venue to the Naschmarkt, Vienna’s largest open-air market, full of international and gourmet delights, bars, and restaurants